RubixML/ML/README.md

 $estimator->balance(); // -1
 ```

-#### Dummy Classifier
+### Dummy Classifier
 A classifier based on a given imputer strategy.
-Used to compare performance with an actual classifier.
+Used to provide sanity check and to compare performance with an actual classifier.

 ##### Supervised, Multiclass, Persistable